FascinatedBox/lily-parsekit/README_schema.md

 The output field is never absent.
 If the function declaration didn't specify a return value, then a type directive with class `"Unit"` and no children is used.

-As with the var directive, the `qualifier` field is absent if the function is global, or the function is a class method that is public.
+Similar to the var directive, `qualifer` is only absent of the function provided is global.

 ## Class